 Everything you need for Before, During and After Reading for independent, online or teacher-directed learning

 Not available for sale.
-Complimentary with HIP orders over $200*.
+Complimentary on request with HIP orders over $200*.

 NAVIGATING NONFICTION TEXT

 If we want our students to become better readers, they need to have plenty of practice with easy texts and instructional support with texts that stretch them as readers.

 In the ELA classroom, it’s easy to find reading materials at a range of reading levels.
 But in the content areas – Science, Social Studies, Health, the Arts, etc. – there are often limited reading choices at easier levels.